ThinkDataEd/student/docs/unit4/essential.md

 using several predictors in one model can produce stronger models.

 ###**<u>[Lesson 13: Combination of Variables](lesson13.md)</u>**
 If multiple predictors are associated with the response variable, a better predictive model will be produced, as measured by the mean absolute error.

 ###**<u>[Lesson 14: Improving your Model](lesson14.md)</u>**
 If a linear model is fit to a non-linear trend, it will not do a good job of predicting.
-For this reason, we need to identify non-linear trends by looking at a scatterplot or the model needs to match the trend.
+For this reason, we need to identify non-linear trends by looking at a scatterplot, or the model needs to match the trend.

 ###**<u>[Lesson 15: The Growth of Landfills](lesson15.md)</u>**
 Modeling does not always have to produce an equation.
 Instead, we can create models to answer real-world